• Skincare

 111Skin Celestial Black Diamond Eye Masks are formulated with black diamond particles, which help to deliver active ingredients more deeply into the skin.
 They are perfect for mature skin, addressing puffiness while also reducing the appearance of fine lines and wrinkles.

-Chantecaille Gold Energizing Eye Recovery Mask is infused with 24k gold and silk compounds, providing a luxurious anti-aging treatment.
+Chantecaille Gold Energizing Eye Serum is infused with 24k gold and silk compounds, providing a luxurious anti-aging treatment.
 The gold helps to reduce puffiness, promote skin rejuvenation, and impart a radiant glow.
 At the same time, silk amino acids provide deep hydration and smooth fine lines.
 The mask also contains potent botanicals like seaweed and rosewater, known for their soothing and revitalizing properties, making it particularly effective for treating puffy eyes due to aging.

 Note: The solutions provided are general advice, not meant to replace medical consultation.
 For persistent problems or severe reactions, it’s always best to consult with your healthcare provider.